HEFTIEProject/heftie-textbook/book/6-export.md

 +++

-In this chapter we'll look at how to convert sub-volumes of 3D zarr images to other file formats.
+In this chapter we'll look at how to convert sub-volumes of 3D Zarr images to other file formats.
-The use case for this is allow users to extract sub-volumes of large 3D images into a preferred file format, perform some analysis/processing on the sub-volume using their preferred tools and then copy the results back in-place to the original zarr image.
+The use case for this is allow users to extract sub-volumes of large 3D images into a preferred file format, perform some analysis/processing on the sub-volume using their preferred tools and then copy the results back in-place to the original Zarr image.

+Note: This process is more complex for OME-Zarr images that have a series of different resolution levels.
+When writing the processed sub-volume back to the OME-Zarr image, you will need to ensure that the resolution levels are updated correctly.

-## Converting Zarr sub-volumes to tiff
+## Converting Zarr sub-volumes to TIFF

-To begin this chapter, we'll look at how to convert Zarr sub-volumes to tiff.
+To begin this chapter, we'll look at how to convert Zarr sub-volumes to TIFF.

-To start with we'll load our heart sample dataset, as a zarr array and then extract a smaller volume as a NumPy array.
+To start with we'll load our heart sample dataset, as a Zarr array and then extract a smaller volume as a NumPy array.

 Note: the heart sample dataset is only 200MB, so the entire dataset could be extracted into a NumPy array (and therefore loaded into memory) if required.
 If you are working with larger datasets, you will need to keep the extracted volume small enough to fit into memory, or extract it as a series of smaller chunks.